turanskt/detectron2_class/README.md

 # Introduction
+This repo contains two tools that aim to work on a Raspberry Pi4 with a Logitech c930e plugged on.
-This is an implementation of the detectron2 applied to multi-class classifier.
+It is designed to work as a remote multi-class classifier.
-The training can be done on both CPU/GPU with an appropriate machine and command.
-It also has been tested on the RPi4 with Logitech c930e.
-The backbone has been inspired from https://github.com/tkianai/ImageClassification.detectron2 Model has been trained for 3 classes for this Yoli case: Correct, Incorrect and Nothing (means no board)
+The model is a Detectron2-based one, a direct implementation of https://github.com/tkianai/ImageClassification.detectron2 The predictor contains also a motion detection tool.
+Since, in my case the initial data was too small to train the Detectron2-based classifier, the motion detection has been designed to collect data remotely by using a Rasbperry Pi 4 and the webcam.
+This detector only intended to work until data is collected.

 ### Options
-There are 2 modes and they can run at the same time.
-Both flags to diable or enable them is 0 or 1.
-By default, both are set to 0.
+The predictor contains 2 modes that can run at the same time.
+By default both modes are set to 0.
--s flag is for saving video.
-The aim is to gather enough data for inferencing.
+-s flag is for the motion detection that allows video recording.
+The aim is to gather enough data for inferencing as preivously explained.
--p flag is for the inference.
-Each frame of the webcam is extracted with Gstreamer and goes into the inferencing box.
+-p flag is for the inference of the classifier.
+Each frame of the webcam is extracted with GStreamer framework and goes into the inferencing box.

-### Motion detection
+### Misc information
 Motion detection is based on the subtraction of 2 grayscaled images after Clahe processing so with using OpenCV image processing tools.
 Thresholding can be adjust with MIN_CNT which adjusts the number of contours detected in the result of a subtraction.
 If there is no movement during 15min, the pipeline stops.

-### Data sync
 Every recorded videos are sync with the Google server dedicated to the Yoli case.
 Sync is set up using systemd which runs (on boot) automatically a python script called rsync.py with a dedicated rsync command in it.
 The yoli_data.timer and yoli.data.service need to be moved to /etc/systemd/system/.<br/>
 The timer can be run with the following command : <br/>
 sudo systemctl start yoli_data.timer <br/>